Cursor API Relay

 Quick answer

 Use official provider keys as the safety baseline.
-Consider an API relay for Cursor only when it documents provider support, model names, pricing, privacy policy and OpenAI-compatible behavior clearly enough for a small non-sensitive test.
+Treat an API relay as a test candidate only when it documents Cursor API base URL behavior, model IDs, pricing, privacy policy and streaming behavior clearly.

 • Cursor custom API keys are configured from Cursor Settings > Models.